 The hormone strigolactone (SL) coordinates multiple aspects of shoot development by triggering ubiquitin-mediated degradation of a small family of ‘SMAX1-LIKE’ (SMXL) proteins (Soundappan et al, 2015).
 SL acts through the DWARF14 (D14) receptor protein, and the E3 ubiquitin ligase complex SCFMAX2.
 Intriguingly, a second pathway also acts via SCFMAX2, and triggers degradation of SMAX1 itself in response to signalling through the KAI2 receptor, which is a close homologue of D14.
 Loss of MAX2 activity alters root system architecture, including increasing lateral root density, but it is currently unclear whether these effects are related to SL or KAI2 signalling, or to both.
-We are characterising the relative contribution of these signalling pathways to root development, and aim to define their downstream targets in the root system.
+We are characterizing the relative contribution of these signalling pathways to root development, and aim to understand how specificity is achieved in downstream signalling events.
 SLs are secreted into the rhizosphere by many species of plant, and we are also investigating their possible role in plant-plant signalling.